 In some cases, new digital-first organisations have eclipsed their competitors with hundreds of years of history and an established brand reputation, which just shows the power of data.

-Linked to the increased availability of data is the most common use for that data – marketing.
-Technology has completely changed how businesses market to their target market.
+The increased availability of data easily collected by technology, is most commonly used for marketing.
+Technology has completely changed how businesses market today.
 Mass marketing used to be done via television, radio, posters and billboard placements, amongst other media.

 Whilst this worked for some organisations, it made advertising for new brands extremely challenging and no organisation could efficiently target their specific audience and demographic.